 Your third trimester is also a good time your husband/partner and those in close contact with baby (grandparents, others close family members, carers) to be vaccinated.

-- After your baby is born (if not already done) for you, your husband/partner and those in close contact with baby (grandparents, others close family members, carers).
+- After your baby is born (if not already vaccinated) for you, your husband/partner and those in close contact with baby (grandparents, others close family members, carers).